Organic Eprints frontpage

 Fauriel, Joël; Bellon, Stéphane; Plénet, Daniel and Amiot, Marie-Jo (2005) Can a peach production in organic farming be requalified with polyphenols ?
 A comparative case study in Rhone-Alpes Region (France).
-Poster presented at International symposium on human health effects of fruits and vegetables, Quebec, Canada, August 17-20, 2005.*
+Poster at: International symposium on human health effects of fruits and vegetables, Quebec, Canada, August 17-20, 2005.

 Summary